 Find teacher resources based on recent Almeida productions and Figures of Speech, as well as information on our insight evenings and Arts Award.
 Jump to:

-We will soon be able to offer schools free access to recordings of our productions of Mike Bartlett’s Albion, and Rebecca Frecknall’s production of The Duchess of Malfi.
+We are offering schools free access to recordings of our productions of Mike Bartlett’s Albion, and Rebecca Frecknall’s production of The Duchess of Malfi.

 Download a series of interviews with Associate Director Rebecca Frecknall in which she discusses her production of The Duchess of Malfi.
 These resources are designed for students studying GCSE and A-Level Drama, and those studying the play for A-Level English Literature.